xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 1. The thermal diffusivity, ![](http://latex.codecogs.com/gif.latex?%5Calpha),
    is constant for all _space_ and _time_.
 1. The only heat _source_ is from the initial and/or boundary conditions.
-1. We will deal only with the _one dimensional_ problem in _cartesian coordinates_.
+1. We will deal only with the _one dimensional_ problem in _Cartesian coordinates_.

 In this case, the PDE we need to develop an application to solve simplifies to...